ngi-nix/scion/README.md

 ### Current State

-As of 2020, September 11, this flake is in a working state and achieving all of its objectives.
+As of 2020, September 11, at revision `b97c00c524930e034f84d62c7aaba7c2519faee7` this flake is in a working state and achieving all of its objectives.
+However, scionlab.org no longer returns the same configuration tarball for the software, and the software now expects different configuration.